readium/architecture/proposals/000-decorator-api.md

 This proposal introduces only a single decoration interaction: *activation*.
 We could extend this enum to add secondary interactions (press and hold) or hints (hover).

+### A new HTML template layout for continuous boxes bounds

+The specified HTML template layouts are not sufficient to render side marks when two columns are enabled.
+Using `bounds` would result in a decoration spanning the whole viewport if the locator is overlapping both columns.

+We could solve this by adding a third layout for "continuous boxes bounds", which would coalesce boxes together only if they are close enough.
+This requires some heuristics and is not so straightforward to implement.